FireWalkerX/whmcscoin/README.md

 WHMCS gateway for various altcoins.

-This is being developed by Robert Danielson from [https://bigkesh.com](Big Kesh).
+This is being developed by Robert Danielson from [Big Kesh](https://bigkesh.com).
 I'm not good at readmes.
 Sorry.

 This is a work in progress.
 If you find any issues or problems, please submit them.
 You'll need to set up the respective daemons on a server somewhere for this to work properly.